HEAT PUMP

 Air heating technology

-Most quality heat pump dryers are available for less than €500.
-The best-known brands are LG, Bosch and Beko.
-This is normal, as a heat pump is a more technical system than a simple resistance heater, and includes a compressor and a condenser, just like a refrigerator.
+Most qualitative models of heat pump dryers are not to be found for less than 500€.
+The most famous brands are LG, Bosch, or Beko.
+This is normal because the heat pump is a system that is a little more technical than a simple resistance, and which includes among other things a compressor and a condenser, just like in a refrigerator.

 For condensation dryers, a good appliance costs about 350 to 400€, but can also cost more depending on the brand chosen.